Ridzz23/cse15l-lab-reports/LabReport3.md

 2. The `grep` command can also be used with the `--include` option.
 This option searches through the files which match the pattern specified by the `--include` option.

 ![Image](include1.png)
 > The command above only searches through files which match the pattern `*1.txt` for the word "base pair".
 The `--include` option is followed by the pattern which the resulting file names must follow.
+The output contains all the text files which end with "1" and have the word "base pair".
+Further, the output prints the line in which the word in present.

 ![Image](include1.png)